KeithG33/ChessBot-Battleground/README.md

   <p><em>Self-play after a few days of training a 300M parameter network from scratch on a single RTX 3090.</em></p>
 </div>

-Play against the best models on hugginface using the `chessbot play` command.
+Play against the models on huggingface using the `chessbot play` command:

 ```bash
 # Can you beat them?